 To seek long term capital growth and income through investments in equity and equity related securities and fixed income instruments.
-There is no assurance that the objective of the Scheme will be realised and the Scheme does not assure or guarantee any returns.
+However, there is no assurance that the investment objective of the Scheme will be achieved.

 C. ASSET ALLOCATION OF THE SCHEME